hndada/bloodcat-crawler/readme.md

 # How to use
 1. Set osu!
 Songs folder, search keywords and options at config.txt.
 2. Put SetIDs that you don't want to download at ban.txt.
-3. Double click exe file.
+3. Double click the .exe file.

 # Note
 The program's usefulness comes from simplicity and stability of Bloodcat service itself.